Investing

 FDI in Figures

 Estonia is open to foreign direct investments.
-According to UNCTAD's World Investment Report 2023, net FDI inflows rebounded to USD 1.2 billion in 2022, compared to an outflow of USD 832 million one year earlier.
-In the same period, the total stock of FDI was estimated at USD 29.97 billion, around 78.6% of the country’s GDP.
-According to the national investment agency Invest Estonia, most of the FDI stock is concentrated in financial and insurance activities (27%), real estate activities (18%), professional, scientific, and technical activities (13%), manufacturing (12%), wholesale and retail trade (12%), and information and communication (7%).
-The main investing countries are Finland (23%), Luxembourg (20%), Sweden (13%), Latvia (8%), Belgium (5%), and Lithuania (5%).
+According to UNCTAD's World Investment Report 2024, net FDI inflows peaked at USD 4.57 billion in 2023, up from 1 billion one year earlier.
+At the end of the same period, the total stock of FDI was estimated at USD 40.49 billion.
+One of the most notable foreign investment developments of 2023 was Ericsson's decision to establish a new technology and development centre in Tallinn.
+The project, valued at EUR 155 million, is expected to employ 2,200 people.
+Another significant project is by the Swedish company Smart Power Farm SPF AB, which plans to construct an innovative 40,000 m² organic production complex in Tootsi.
+According to the national investment agency Invest Estonia, most of the FDI stock is concentrated in financial and insurance activities (30%), real estate activities (18%), professional, scientific, and technical activities (16%), manufacturing (10%), wholesale and retail trade (10%), and information and communication (5%).
+The main investing countries are Luxembourg (24%), Finland (20%), Sweden (11%), Latvia (8%), Belgium, and Lithuania (4% each).
+The latest figures from the OECD show that FDI inflows stood at USD 565 million in the first half of 2024, compared to 969 million in the corresponding period one year earlier.

 Source: UNCTAD - Latest available data.